- Friday, January 01, 2021

 There are a couple of ways to experience the parade; you can camp out for a free spot in designated areas throughout the route; or you can purchase tickets to sit in bleachers (grandstand seats).

-TIP: Children under 2 years old are allowed to lap-sit.
-Folding chairs and sleeping bags are allowed.
+TIP: Children under 2 years old are allowed to lap-sit, however space is very limited.

 Free Curbside Seating

 Free curbside seating is available on a first-come, first-served basis at three stretches along the parade route, described below.
-People camp out for a spot as early as 12:00 Noon the day before the parade (Sunday, December 31st), camping is not allowed before that time.
-At 11:00 PM on the 1st, spectators are allowed to move to a blue honor line marked on the street.
+People camp out for a spot as early as 12:00 noon the day before the parade (December 31st).
+Camping is not allowed before that time.
+At 11:00 PM on the 31st, spectators are allowed to move to a blue honor line marked on the street.

 1. Colorado Boulevard from Terrace Drive to Sierra Madre Boulevard Map→